developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 is backed by the robust SQL database.

-In this blog post, we will cover the introduction and basics of Ory Kratos, as well as the steps and guide to write your integration client.
+In this blog post, we will cover the introduction and basics of Ory Kratos, as well as the steps and guides to write your integration client.

 If you've always wanted to stop reinventing the wheel, reduce code duplication and to follow security best practices, then Ory Kratos and this blog post is